CopperEgg/apidocs/revealcloud/samples.md

 #### CURL Response:

-Response is a JSON-encoded array, containing one Server Sample Hash, with one set of data for each network interfaace.
+Response is a JSON-encoded array, containing one Server Sample Hash, with one set of data for each network interface.

 {% highlight sh %}
 [